-Federal employees working on .gov sites are intelligent and dedicated.
+Federal employees working on .gov sites are smart and dedicated

 The joy of working with federal agencies is that I’ve found that their employees are really smart and fun to work with as they are interested in learning about SEO, which is great for me as I LOVE to teach others about how SEO works.

-They are enterprise-sized sites but need plans or processes for integrating SEO into their existing workflows.
-They are often under-resourced compared to the sites they are trying to out-rank and often need more internal resources.
+They are enterprise-sized sites, but do not have plans or processes in place for integrating SEO into their existing workflows, and are often under-resourced compared to the sites they are trying to out-rank, and often need more internal resources.

-I worked through a new technical audit where the client prioritized the SEO tech fixes over a few months of sprints – and we tackled quite a bit.
-Hence, government change is quick if you have senior leadership support.
+I worked through a new technical audit where the client prioritized the SEO tech fixes during a period over a few months of sprints – and we tackled quite a bit.
+Hence, government change is not necessarily slow if you have senior leadership support.

-I’ve seen content not being indexed from federal websites and content that is indexed but not ranking due to technical configurations.
-I’ve also seen sites coded so all content is invisible to Googlebot.
-There’s no magic that federal agencies have that ensures that their web development vendors know how to build a site friendly for search discovery.
-And not all developers realize that a 301 redirect was needed per URL when the feds switched from HTTP to HTTPS or when redesigning – usually resulting in substantial traffic losses.
+I’ve seen content not being indexed from federal websites as well as content that is indexed, but not ranking due to technical configurations.
+I’ve also seen sites coded in such a way that all of the content is not visible to Googlebot.
+There’s no magic that federal agencies have that ensure is that their web development vendors know how to build a site friendly for search discovery.
+And not all developers realize that a 301 redirect was needed per URL when the feds switched from HTTP to HTTPs, or when redesigning – usually resulting in huge losses of traffic.